Eukaryotic translation: Termination

 Termination of elongation depends on eukaryotic release factors.
 The process is similar to that of bacterial termination, but unlike bacterial termination, there is a universal release factor, eRF1, that recognizes all three stop codons.
 Upon termination, the ribosome is disassembled and the completed polypeptide is released. eRF3 is a ribosome-dependent GTPase that helps eRF1 release the completed polypeptide.
 The human genome encodes a few genes whose mRNA stop codon are surprisingly leaky: In these genes, termination of translation is inefficient due to special RNA bases in the vicinity of the stop codon.
 Leaky termination in these genes leads to translational readthrough of up to 10% of the stop codons of these genes.
 Some of these genes encode functional protein domains in their readthrough extension so that new protein isoforms can arise.
 This process has been termed 'functional translational readthrough'.

 Regulation and modification of translation

 Translation is one of the key energy consumers in cells, hence it is strictly regulated.
 Numerous mechanisms have evolved that control and regulate translation in eukaryotes as well as prokaryotes.
+Regulation of translation can impact the global rate of protein synthesis which is closely coupled to the metabolic and proliferative state of a cell.
+To delve deeper into this intricate process, scientists typically use a technique known as ribosome profiling.
+This method enables researchers to take a snapshot of the translatome, showing which parts of the mRNA are being translated into proteins by ribosomes at a given time.
+Ribosome profiling provides valuable insights into translation dynamics, revealing the complex interplay between gene sequence, mRNA structure, and translation regulation.
+Expanding on this concept, a more recent development is single-cell ribosome profiling, a technique that allows us to study the translation process at the resolution of individual cells.
+Single-cell ribosome profiling has the potential to shed light on the heterogeneous nature of cells, leading to a more nuanced understanding of how translation regulation can impact cell behavior, metabolic state, and responsiveness to various stimuli or conditions.